© Le Thuy Do | Dreamstime.com

 “Media reports of celebrity breast cancer present a bias toward bilateral mastectomies in both frequency and tone,” the study authors noted.
 “This may sway public opinion, particularly when factors such as risk and genetics are excluded.”

-Early-Stage Breast Cancer
+Early-Stage Breast Cancers

 In another study, researchers surveyed more than 2,400 women treated surgically for early-stage breast cancers in one breast and asked them whether their surgeon’s recommendation had influenced their decision about CPM.
 Nearly 44 percent of the respondents said they had considered CPM, and about 17 percent underwent the procedure, even when it wasn’t indicated medically, according to the study (JAMA Surgery, online Dec.
 21, 2016).